martinLopez99/martinLopez99/README.md

 ## Projects 📝

 * I am currently part of a team where we are building a management application for a ground movement company, laying electric, aerial and underground networks and construction.
-Built using JAVA and PostgreSQL
+Built using JAVA, Hibernate and MySQL

 * I am also developing an IA Image Denoising using Denoising Autoencoders (DAEs), where data is corrupted in some manner through the addition of random noise, and the model is trained